apache/cordova-docs/docs/en/edge/guide/platforms/android/devel.md

 # Android Development Guide

-This section shows how to use Cordova's set of platform-centered shell tools to develop Android apps.
+This guide shows how to use Cordova's set of platform-centered shell tools to develop Android apps.
 This development path, discussed in the Overview, may offer you a greater range of development options than the cross-platform CLI tool described in The Command-Line Interface.